 A Confederacy of Dunces has this as an Unbuilt Trope.
 The novel focuses on the French Quarter of New Orleans, which while never a Gayborhood in its entirety, was noted even then (the early '60s) to attract "characters", of whom many were gay.
-The character (both senses) of Dorian Greene is rather important to the story, and the gradual development of the gay community there is noted by the presence of Greene's party.
+The character (both senses) of Dorian Greene is rather important to the story, and the gradual development of the gay community there is noted by the presence of Greene's costume party (at which men dance with men, call each other "darling," and gush over a Judy Garland record).
 He invites ultra-ultra-conservative Ignatius T. Reilly to said party.
 Hilarity Ensues.

 Brendon Burns had a bit which provided the former page quote for Discriminate and Switch.
 He says that in general, you will find many more gay men living in the Gayborhood than lesbians, because lesbians can't afford to live there, while gay men can, because they usually have a lot of money.
 "Why is that, you ask?
 BECAUSE THEY DON'T HAVE A FRIGGIN' GIRLFRIEND!
 That's right, at first it seemed like I was going to be homophobic, turns out I'm just sexist."